-At a final appointment, Andrew Miller, DDS will remove the temporary, and check the margins of your new implant-supported crown.
+At a final appointment, your doctor will remove the temporary, and check the margins of your new implant-supported crown.
 Before we permanently attach your crown to the abutment, we must ensure a perfect fit.

 In some cases, we can also place your implant and crown during the same appointment.
 This is possible thanks to our CEREC system, which involves the use of computer-aided design and manufacturing.

 Dental implants have become the industry standard over the last few decades due to their many benefits.
 Above all else, your single tooth implant will look, feel, and function just like a natural one.
 Because the implant becomes a part of your bone, you should experience superior durability, security, and comfort while eating and speaking.

 Dental implants are also more convenient.
 In other words, your single tooth implant will not require any specialized care.
 You should be able to brush and floss your restoration as you would your natural teeth.
 With the proper care and maintenance, an implant can last decades, even a lifetime.

 Many patients choose implant treatment for cosmetic reasons, as well.
 Most implant-supported restoration will be fabricated using porcelain, zirconia, or some other ceramic compound.
 Ceramic materials can be shaped, textured, and polished to match the appearance of natural enamel, resulting in an esthetically-pleasing crown.